 The City Council approved an RFP on January 12, 2016, to obtain the services of an Enterprise Resource Planning ("ERP") Consultant for the needs analysis.
 On January 24, 2017, Council approved moving forward with a different ERP consultant to assist the City in selection and implementation of a new financial system and also approved 11 new City positions to serve as the core project team.
-A software vendor contract is anticipated to be awarded by December 2017.
+The City received 7 bids in December 2017, and is evaluating those bids.
+A software vendor contract is anticipated to be awarded by July 2018.